-2 Exchange Traded Funds and UCITS In Europe, ETFs are generally established as undertakings for collective investment in transferable securities ("UCITS") in accordance with the UCITS Directive.
+2 Exchange Traded Funds and UCITS

+In Europe, ETFs are generally established as UCITS in accordance with the UCITS Directive.
 The benefit of using UCITS in a European context is the availability of a passport that enables the ETF to be registered for public distribution throughout the EU.
 This greatly simplifies the process of listing the ETF on stock exchanges throughout the EU and marketing the ETF for sale to investors.
-The use of the UCITS structure also ensures that the fund will be managed in accordance with investment restrictions and operating conditions common to all member states of the EU.
+The use of the UCITS structure also ensures that the ETF will be managed in accordance with investment restrictions and operating conditions common to all member states of the EU.